Princess-org/Princess-org.github.io/source/expressions.rst

 The switch statement currently only works for integral types and enums.
 Unlike in C, there is no fallthrough.
 You can specify multiple values in a single case, or use ranges to match multiple values.
-Do note that the case labels need to be compile time constants.
+Case labels need to be compile time constants at the moment.
+This will change as soon as pattern matching becomes a thing.

 There might optionally be one case label without arguments, which is called when none of the other cases match.